RomaoDuhh/RomaoDuhh/README.md

 </div>

-- 🌱 Currently studying 6/8 Computer Science💻
+- 🌱 Currently studying Bachelor of Computer Science 💻
 - 🚀 I am looking for knowledge in other areas in technology
 - 👀 Searching for knowledge about
  👨‍💻 Career
  💻 Tech